-Additionally, although the output probability is low for target images in the early stages of training, they actually show particular absent classes, called negative pseudo labels~\cite{KimYYK19,Wang_2021_give_your_model}.
-For instance, for a pixel with a predicted value of [0.49, 0.50, 0.01], it is hard to judge which class it belongs to, but we can clearly know that it does not belong to the class with a score of 0.01.
-Therefore, we propose a negative pseudo label as follows: \begin{small}
+Additionally, the lower output probabilities for target images in the early stages of training actually show particular absent classes, called negative pseudo labels~\cite{KimYYK19,Wang_2021_give_your_model}.
+For instance, it is hard to judge which class a pixel with a predicted value of [0.49, 0.50, 0.01] belongs to, but we can clearly know that it does not belong to the class with a score of 0.01.
+Thus, we assign negative pseudo labels as below \begin{small}

-\end{small} where $\tau$ is the negative threshold and we use $\tau = 0.05$ for all experiments.
+\end{small} where $\tau$ is the negative threshold, and we use $\tau = 0.05$ in this work.
 Note that the negative pseudo labels are binary labels.
-Hence, a negative learning loss is defined as \begin{small}
+Hence, the negative learning loss is formulated as \begin{small}

 \end{small} where $\Lambda(\Image_t)$ denotes all available negative pseudo labels and is calculated by $\Lambda(\Image_t) = \sumst \sumc \pi(\Probability_{t}^{(i, j, c)})$.